joyhuan/FormalVerification/README.md

 I cannot say I am good at logic after taking the class, I am definitely way better.

-I still haven't figured out a way to explain Formal Verification to people so that it gets the respect and it deserves, but I will continue work on it.
+I still haven't figured out a way to explain Formal Verification to people so that it gets the respect that it deserves, but I will continue working on it.
 Hope I can make you appreciate its power as much as I do.